DataDanD/Cancer-Capstone-Portfolio/README.md

 # CancerCapstone

-My Galvanize capstone project is to investigate environmental factors and cancer rates in California from 2000 to 2014 using a Bayesian Hierarchical Linear Regression Model.
+My Galvanize capstone project is to investigate environmental factors and cancer rates in California from 2000 to 2014 using supervised learning techniques.

 Datasets and Source:
 1) SEER (Survailance Epidemiology and End Results program)